 Chronic wasting disease (CWD) belongs to a separate group of diseases known as transmissible spongiform encephalopathies (TSEs).
 TSEs cause brain degeneration in deer, elk and moose.
 The disease was first detected in a captive mule deer facility in Colorado in 1967 and since has been documented in free-ranging and captive white-tailed deer, elk and moose in several states.

 As of June 2012, eleven cases of CWD have been found in deer within captive-hunting preserves located in Linn and Macon counties of Missouri since 2010.
-Since January 2012, five positive results have been detected from test samples taken from free-ranging adult deer in Macon County.
-These deer were within two miles of a CWD-positive captive-hunting preserve, and their CWD-positive results are the first for free-ranging deer in Missouri.
+Since January 2012, 10 positive results have been detected from test samples taken from free-ranging adult deer in Macon County.
+These deer were within a few miles of a CWD-positive captive-hunting preserve, and their CWD-positive results are the first for free-ranging deer in Missouri.

 The symptoms of CWD-infected deer include a change in the animal’s natural behavior, emaciation, excessive salivation, lethargy, stumbling and tremors.
 The disease is always fatal to the infected animal, but symptoms can take months or years to appear.
 Diagnosis can only be confirmed by laboratory examination of brain or lymph node tissue of an animal (Figure 3).

 The movement and transportation of captive live animals, hunter-harvested deer or carcasses are the greatest risk factors for the spread of CWD into new areas.
 Natural movements of free-ranging deer can also contribute to the spread of the disease.